apache/incubator-hugegraph/APACHE_PROPOSAL.md

 #### Alignment

-HugeGraph is compliance to [Apache TinkerPop 3](https://tinkerpop.apache.org/) framework, various complicated graph queries can be accomplished through [Gremlin](https://tinkerpop.apache.org/gremlin.html), a powerful graph traversal language.
+HugeGraph implements the API of [Apache TinkerPop](https://tinkerpop.apache.org/), which defines the [Gremlin](https://tinkerpop.apache.org/gremlin.html).
+Gremlin is a powerful graph traversal language, and various complicated graph queries can be accomplished through Gremlin.
 The TinkerPop ecosystem based on Java is relatively mature in terms of graph databases, we use Java language which is develop efficient and stable to develop upper-level components like graph engine, graph computing, graph api and graph tools; and we manage storage through JNI which is able to freely manage memory and execute efficiently.

 ### Known Risks